Reach Out and Read, Northeast

 what will be the same

-• The basic program model: we promote early literacy and relational health during well child visits.
+• The basic program model: we promote early literacy and relational health during well child visits and send families home with a beautiful new culturally and developmentally appropriate book for their home library.

-• Clinical partners like you will deliver the program.
-You will give families guidance at every visit and a new, developmentally appropriate book beginning at the 6 month exam.
+• Specially trained clinical partners (MDs, DOs, NPs, PAs) deliver the program.
+They give families guidance at every visit and a new, developmentally appropriate book beginning at the 6 month exam.

-• We will also support programs by providing training and technical assistance.
+• We support programs by providing sites with training and technical assistance as well as book funding.

 what will be different